 Ducklington road (SP339083) was one of the early casualties, no doubt the East Gloucestershire's skimpy bridge construction was more pronounced here.

-the course of the line heads south-west towards After a further ¾ mile the line crosses Elm Bank Ditch, pictured here on 11 January 2004.
+The course of the line heads south-west towards Brize Norton.
+After a further ¾ mile the line crosses Elm Bank Ditch, pictured here on 11 January 2004.
 (SP331075).
 This section of line is on a low

 embankment, briefly interrupted, as the culvert a little further on (SP329074) has been excavated out, and replaced by a pipe, without being back filled.
 A large pile of car tyres blocks the course of the line on the

 The A4095 bridge between Curbridge & Lew (SP326072) is still well maintained, frequent work being required in the last few years.
 The latest attempt to stop the wing

 walls distorting has led to the inelegant solution of wire-mesh encased piles of rocks being added to both sides of the bridge.
 This bridge measures 12 ft 8 in (15 ft 3 in on the skew).
 This view shows the bridge on 2

 October 1988 prior to the latest reinforcements, looking towards Brize Norton.

 The view from the A4095 bridge, looking towards Witney on 20 April 1986.
 The course of the line can be seen heading towards St Mary's church, which dominates the flat

 landscape.
 Martin Loader